-When asked about whether financial circumstance affected their choices of career, 12% reported that their choice of course was affected, 31% reported that their choice of university was affected, and 37% reported that their choice of enrolment (full-time/part-time) was affected.
-In spite of HECS, therefore, students appear to trade off their tertiary education against their financial circumstances.
+When asked about whether financial circumstance affected their choices of career, 12% reported that their choice of course was affected, 31% reported that their choice of university was affected, and 37% reported that their choice of enrolment (full-time/part-

-Finally, the average personal income of the current respondents falls in the category of \$30,000 - \$50,000.
+Finally, the average personal income of the current respondents falls in the category of \$30 000 - \$50 000.
 One finding confirms what is known about the gender wage gap at the national level (National Centre for Social and Economic Modelling (NATSEM), 2001).
-Significantly more females were earning below \$50,000 whereas significantly more males were earning above \$75,000.
+Significantly more females were earning below \$50 000 whereas significantly more males were earning above \$75 000.